 At Rivas Law Group, we help clients who have been injured in car accidents involving rental car drivers in Lakeland, Winter Haven, Lutz and other Central Florida communities.
 Getting a fair settlement from an insurance company is hard enough under any conditions, but it’s especially difficult when the defendant and his insurance company are located out of state.

 You can depend on Tania Rivas and Rivas Law Group to take whatever steps necessary to see you get the total compensation you deserve for the pain and suffering, medical expenses, lost wages and other damages you’ve suffered due to the negligence of the rental car driver.

-Call Rivas Law Group to schedule a free consultation with an experienced Lakeland auto accident attorney.
+Call Rivas Law Group to schedule a free consultation with an experienced Lutz auto accident attorney.
 We’re here to review the facts in your case, answer any questions you may have and determine the best way to proceed in your situation.
 We work on a contingency basis, which means we don’t get compensated until we win your case.